OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Results

 \subsubsection{Performance by cities}

-Figure~\ref{fig_per_city} presents the performance of three model variants --- (1) the InternVL2.5‐2B model before fine‐tuning and (2) after fine‐tuning, as well as (3) a ChatGPT‐4o reference baseline --- on seven cities and four building attributes.
-In general, the fine‐tuned InternVL2.5‐2B outperforms its non‐fine‐tuned counterpart, showing consistent gains in classification accuracy (Acc.) for building type and surface material, as well as higher R-squared for predicting building floors and age.
-These improvements are particularly notable in Berlin and San Francisco, where building material, floor and age performance improve substantially.
+Figure~\ref{fig_per_city} presents the performance of three model variants: (1) the InternVL3‐2B model before fine‐tuning and (2) after fine‐tuning, as well as (3) a ChatGPT‐4o reference baseline, on seven cities and four building attributes.
+In general, the fine‐tuned InternVL3‐2B outperforms its non‐fine‐tuned counterpart, showing consistent gains in predicting all four attributes.
+These improvements are particularly notable in Berlin and San Francisco, where building type, material, and floor performance improve substantially.
 Amsterdam and Helsinki also exhibit moderate but still positive gains for different tasks.

 Despite the overall upward trend, improvement magnitude varies across cities and attributes, which may due to several reasons.
 First, the availability of diverse and distinct samples plays a crucial role: cities with a richer variety of building facades (e.g., Amsterdam, Berlin) yield more pronounced performance boosts.
-Conversely, locations with more homogeneous or ambiguous building styles (e.g., Manila, Helsinki) show relatively smaller gains.
+Conversely, location with more homogeneous or ambiguous building styles (e.g., Manila) shows relatively smaller gains.
 Second, crowdsourced labels in certain cities may be incorrect or insufficient, which can adversely affect the model’s ability to learn reliable city‐specific patterns, restraining potential performance gains.

-Nevertheless, when benchmarked against the ChatGPT‐4o baseline, a robust reference point due to its extensive multimodal pretraining, the fine‐tuned InternVL2.5‐2B model demonstrates generally competitive or superior performance.
-These results confirm that open‐access vision–language models, exemplified by InternVL2.5‐2B, can achieve near‐state‐of‐the‐art performance at no additional licensing cost once adequately fine‐tuned on relevant datasets.
-This highlights the effectiveness of VLMs in traditional prediction tasks for multiple building attributes across global cities, providing a cost‐effective solution for a wide range of urban remote sensing applications.
+Nevertheless, when benchmarked against the zero-shot ChatGPT‐4o baseline, the fine‐tuned InternVL3‐2B model demonstrates generally competitive or superior performance.
+These results confirm that open‐access VLMs can achieve near‐state‐of‐the‐art performance at no additional licensing cost once adequately fine‐tuned on relevant datasets.
+This highlights the effectiveness of VLMs in predicting multiple building attributes across global cities, providing a cost‐effective solution for a wide range of urban remote sensing applications.